ImteyazKhan374/kafka-practice/README.md

 * 🛠️ Connector payload included for easy MySQL CDC setup
 * 🐳 Full Docker Compose for Kafka ecosystem
 * 🧪 Verification steps to test your pipeline

-Let me know if you'd like to:

-* Add sample consumers
-* Auto-create topics or connectors
-* Use dockerized MySQL with init data